raynamharris/LTCC-BIO103/index.md

 # Activation of adaptive immunity by elements of the innate immune system

 <!---
 Remember: Recall facts and concepts.
-Define, duplicate, memorize, repeat, state.
+Define, duplicate, memorize, repeat, and state.
 Understand: Explain ideas or concepts.
 Classify, describe, explain, select.
 Apply: Use information in new situations.
 Execute, solve, interpret, sketch.
 Analyze: Draw connections among ideas.
 Organize, compare, contrast, examine.
-Evaluate: Justify and stand or decision.
+Evaluate: Justify a stand or decision.
 Argue, defend, critique.
 Create: Produce new or original work.
 Design, develop, formulate, investigate.
 --->

-## Learning Objective
+## Learning Objectives

-- Classify elements as part of the innate and/or adaptive immune system
+- Classify elements of the innate and adaptive immune systems
 - Explain how animal cells recognize invading microbes
-- Describe how the inflammation response is triggered
-- Contrast controlled and uncontrolled immune responses
 - Defend the use of vaccines to protect against infectious diseases

 ## Pre-Lesson Question

 Understanding how we develop immunity is critical to understanding how vaccines work.
-You may have have learning about innate and adaptive immunity in previous classes or through the news.
+You may have learned about innate and adaptive immunity in previous classes or through the news.

 <figure>
 <center>
 <img src="img/immunity-1.jpeg" style="width:90%">
 <figcaption><b>Can you label elements of the innate immune system in this illustration from memory?</b> <br> Antigen presenting cell - B cell -
-Cytotoxis T cell - Destroyed cell - Memory B and T cells - SARS-CoV-2 - T-helper cell. <br> <a href="https://media.nature.com/original/magazine-assets/d41586-020-01221-y/d41586-020-01221-y.pdf">Adapted from Nature Illustration by Nik Spencer.</a><p></p></figcaption>
+Cytotoxic T cell - Destroyed cell - Memory B and T cells - SARS-CoV-2 - T-helper cell. <br> <a href="https://media.nature.com/original/magazine-assets/d41586-020-01221-y/d41586-020-01221-y.pdf">Adapted from Nature Illustration by Nik Spencer.</a><p></p></figcaption>
 </center>
 </figure>

-## Lesson
+## Mechanisms of Innate and Adaptive Immunity

 <figure>
 <center>